tbang618/RustGuides/Rustlings/Rustlings2.md

 In summary:
 1. The *reference* to `vec0` is moved into `fill_vec()` as `vec`, which is now essentially a vector *pointer*, borrowing `vec0`'s value.
 2. The method `.clone()` is used to copy the vector pointed-to by the argument `vec` into the newly declared vector variable `vec` in the body.
-	- We can think of `let vec` as declaring a new owner.
+	- We can think of `let vec` as instantiating a new owner with the copied vector.
 3. `vec` is moved out from the scope of `fill_vec()`.
 4. The ownership of `vec`'s value is moved to `vec1`.
 	- At this point, only `vec0` and `vec1` are valid variables: two different owners.

 ### 3. Moving values into Mutable Variables
-When we pass a variable into a function, we are really moving the ownership from the passed variable to the *parameter* variable.
+When we pass a variable into a function, we really are moving the ownership from the passed variable to the *parameter* variable.
 In the previous two exercises, this was simply `vec`.
 Hopefully that's not too confusing.

 In the first exercise of this section, we saw that we could move an immutable value to a mutable variable:
 ```Rust